 Environment

-Rainbow produces rare earths, including Neodymium and Praseodymium, which are critical building blocks in the clean energy transition.
+Rainbow plans to produce the rare earths that are critical building blocks in the clean energy transition, namely NdPr, Dy and Tb.
 Used in permanent magnets for motors and turbines, these rare earth elements are fundamental to global decarbonisation.
 The Company is focused on producing these metals in an environmentally-responsible manner.

-Environmental management is a key element of Rainbow’s OHS system and is overseen by the SHEC.
+Environmental management is a key element of Rainbow’s OHS system and is overseen by the Sustainability Committee.
 The Company complies with applicable environmental laws and regulations.
-The Company has conducted Environmental and Social Impact Studies at Gakara and new studies are undertaken prior to extending mining into new areas of the licence.

-Generating rare earths from waste to power the green revolution
+Generating rare earths from waste to power the green transition

 Unlocking value from historical waste

-By processing of material from historical waste in the form of phosphogypsum stacks at Phalaborwa, we aim to make a positive environmental contribution by producing integral raw materials for the green revolution and removing environmental liabilities, to the greatest extent possible.
+By processing of material from historical waste, we aim to make a positive environmental contribution by producing integral raw materials for the green revolution and removing environmental liabilities, to the greatest extent possible.

 The phosphogypsum stacks at Phalaborwa are the result of 50-60 years of waste residue deposition from Sasol’s phosphoric acid production.
-Sasol still carries the majority of the liability for this waste, however by re-processing the material, we have the opportunity to neutralise acid water and redeposit benign gypsum, suitable for use in building and other industries, on a new stack, built according to International Finance Corporation (“IFC”) Performance Standards and Equator Principles.
+Sasol still carries the majority of the liability for this waste, however by re-processing the material, we have the opportunity to neutralise acid water and redeposit benign gypsum, suitable for use in building and other industries, on a new stack, built according to IFC Performance Standards and Equator Principles.

 The internationally recognised consultant KnightsPiesold currently manages the gypsum stacks and has an environmental plan in place.
-An Environmental and Social Impact Assessment (“ESIA”) will be conducted at Phalaborwa prior to commencing operations.
+An Environmental and Social Impact Assessment (“ESIA”) is currently underway and is being conducted by consultants WSP in accordance with IFC Performance Standards.

 As the rare earths at Phalaborwa are contained within existing stacks of waste gypsum residue, the project does not carry the environmental challenges often associated with extracting rare earths from the ground.